czehentner98/Technical-Skills-Resume/README.md

 # Technical Skills
 <details>
 <summary><span style="font-family:futura; font-size:2em;">Github</span></summary>

-This training helped familiarize me with the GitHub platform as whole while exposing me to fundamental tools such as pull requests, commits and merges.
-I learned how to collaborate with others (rather than simply upload and edit my own code) and utilize my personal respositories to maintain things like this technical resume.
-GitHub will prove extremely useful in the future for building pieces of more complex systems and referring to public examples of solutions when necessary.
-Here is a list of the courses I took:
+I completed the "Day One" and "Week One" introductory Github courses through the official Github website.
+At its most basic level, Github allows for version control of programs and projects through the process of committing changes to new branches and then merging those branches to the master branch once they are complete and functional.
+Through my training on Github, I am able to use pull requests, commits, and merges to collaborate with others on code, as well as use Markdown in conjunction with html to create and host pages on Github.
+Here is a list of the courses I completed:
  <ul>
   <li>Communicating using Markdown</li>
   <li>Uploading projects to Github</li>